 The Regional Transportation District (RTD) is the public transportation service provider for the Denver Metro region, and it includes bus service to/from Longmont.
-RTD services are funded through a combination of federal transportation dollars, fares and a .6 percent sales tax (6 cents for every $10 dollar purchase).
-Because one size does not fit all, RTD attempts to provide appropriate service for different situations and clientele.
+RTD services are funded through a combination of federal transportation dollars, fares and a 0.6 percent sales tax (6 cents for every $10 dollar purchase).
+Because one option does not fit all users, RTD attempts to provide appropriate service for different situations and users.
 Service types include:

 - Bus Service: Local, Express, and Regional

 - Light or Commuter Rail Service (does not currently extend to Longmont)

 - FlexRide (formerly Call-n-Ride) offers curb-to-curb service, like a taxi, within Longmont

 - SkyRide (service to Denver International Airport from designated Park-n-Ride lots throughout the region)

 - Access-a-Ride provides curbside and door-to-door travel options for people with disabilities.
 It's free within Longmont for those who qualify

 - Transportation to special events such as Broncos and Rockies games can be accessed at designated Park-n-Ride lots for a cash-only fare

 For an in depth explanation about the local and regional RTD buses, how to utilize trip planning applications, fare structures, transfers, the MyRide Smart Card, and parking, please view the How to Ride RTD presentation by Commuting Solutions.